 Welcome to Neighborhood Programs

-The Office of Neighborhood Programs was established in 2000 by the City Council to encourage partnerships, strengthen Chandler's neighborhoods and build strong community relationships.
+Neighborhood Programs was established by the City Council in 2000 to strengthen Chandler's neighborhoods through partnerships, programs and services.

 Neighborhood Advisory Committee (NAC)

-The City of Chandler's Neighborhood Advisory Committee (NAC) is a seven member Mayor and Council appointed committee.
-The NAC holds public meetings every second Tuesday of every month at 6:30 p.m. in the Neighborhood Resources Office located at 235 S. Arizona Avenue.
+The Neighborhood Advisory Committee (NAC) is a seven member Mayor and Council appointed resident committee.
+The NAC typically holds public meetings every second Tuesday of every month at 6:30 p.m. in the Neighborhood Resources Office located at 235 S. Arizona Ave.
+For meeting dates, agendas, and information on how to become a committee member, visit website.

 Neighborhood Grant Program

-The 2011/2012 Neighborhood Grant Program is open to all Chandler neighborhoods that participate in the Neighborhood Registration Program.
-Neighborhood Grants can not be combined.
+The Neighborhood Grant Program is open to all Chandler neighborhoods that participate in the Neighborhood Registration Program.
 Grant projects are evaluated and selected based on a series of criteria including neighborhood benefit, resident involvement and financial need.
-See the packets below for more information.
+Download the following available grants:

 Neighborhoods In Action

-The Neighborhood Programs Office is located at 235 S. Arizona Avenue
+The Neighborhood Resources Department Office is located at 235 S. Arizona Ave.

 Mail Stop 600